 Find Athletic Fields project vote results HERE.

 The Community Athletic and Recreation Facilities Initiative consists of two components: improving Town athletic fields and constructing additional fields; and repairing and restoring the Town’s Paul M. Spiegel Community Center.
 Bond funding for the Community Athletic Fields Improvement Project plan was approved by a public vote held Tuesday, September 16, 2014.
-For current details on both projects see our Project Updates page.
+For information about the Community Center Project, please see the COMMUNITY CENTER PROJECT PAGE.

 The Town of Pittsford has been working since 2012 on developing a solution to resolve issues related to unsatisfactory athletic field conditions stemming from overuse/excessive demand, the inability to take fields off-line to “rest” and regenerate, and grading/drainage issues while also addressing a need for improved accessibility for all to town athletic fields.
 Over the past several years the Town also has been dealing with increasing maintenance issues at the Spiegel Community Center and the necessity to address the long-term needs of the building.
 An overview of the Community Athletic and Recreation Facilities Initiative is below and additional information may be found in the following documents: